earthlab-education/ea-2021-final-project-wildfire_lake_productivity/README.md

 ```
 #### Data Collection  and analysis

-Notebooks containing Python script required to collect, review, and analyze data are contained in the "scripts" directory and numbered according to workflow beginning with "01_download_clip_merge".
-All datasets can be imported via url and clipped to an area of interest, though script to save large, clipped datasets locally may be used to avoid repeated downloads.
+Notebooks containing Python script required to collect, review, and analyze data are contained in the "data_collection_and_analysis_notebooks" directory and numbered according to workflow beginning with "01_download_clip_merge".
+All datasets can be imported via url and clipped to an area of interest, though script to save clipped datasets locally may be used to avoid repeated downloads.
 Scripts after "01_download_clip_merge" may call these stored clipped and merged datasets for visualization and analysis.
 Updated project progress may be found in the 'blog_post.ipynb' notebook.

 ### Maintainers:
 Lauren Kremer,